rowanmanning/rowanmanning.com/content/weeknotes/88/index.md

     Congrats again you two :heart:

-  * A wedding face paint / glitter station is a great idea, especially after a jäger bomb or two has made you forget what a pain in the ass it is to remove it all.
+  * A wedding face paint / glitter station is a great idea, especially after a Jägerbomb or two has made you forget what a pain in the ass it is to remove it all.

     {{< image "glitter.jpg" >}}